madeleinewoodbury/simon-game/readme.md

 # The Simon Game

 A simple simon game where the object is to follow Simon and press the correct buttons in the right order.
-Created with html, css, and javascript
+Created with pure HTML, CSS and JavaScript.

 ## Demo

-To plat the game [click here](https://madeleinewoodbury.github.io/simon-game/)
+To play the game [click here](https://madeleinewoodbury.github.io/simon-game/)